-When I find myself in a position to be able express it, everyone within proximity understands perfectly what it is I am communicating, though it will have a different personal meaning from their perspective.
+When I find myself in a position to be able express it, everyone within proximity understands perfectly what it is I am communicating, though it will have a different personal meaning from each perspective.
 Time ceases to have any stable reality, and the boundaries between myself and the world perceived beyond my skin disappear.
 Many people have touched this experience in lots of different ways for a long time, as I am sure have you, but today I would like to talk about the heart of the song as it relates to composing and capturing a piece of music.

 Music is an ephemeral, spiritual substance.
-Like smoke, it slinks through your fingers as you try to catch it, and whilst it is always shifting and changing, it does have a form.
-Still, even if you listen to the same piece of music on the same sound system you will never hear the same thing twice because the air will vibrate differently depending on the temperature, altitude and humidity, and of course the person and ears that hear it.
+Like smoke, it slinks through your fingers as you try to catch it, and though it is always shifting, it does have a form.
+Still, even if you listen to the same piece of music on the same sound system you will never hear the same thing twice because the air will vibrate differently depending on the temperature, altitude and humidity, and of course the person and ears that hear it are variables too.
 Even in that most controlled listening environment, our relationship to it is still fickle.
 Now imagine yourself writing a piece of music.
 Perhaps it starts with a chord progression.
 You like the way the first chord seems like solid ground, then your music moves onward in a natural evolution to the next chord.
 That particular movement feels cool, like a camera panning left and providing a new perspective on your original idea, and the way you emphasise certain notes within those chords seems to make an emotional difference.
 Then between the second and the third chords there is a sudden sense of suspension and mystery, of unresolved business that reminds you of a weird feeling you had during an unresolved conversation that occurred ten years ago.